 Cataract surgery at Vista Eye Specialists is tailored to each individual according to their own specific needs.
-Dr. Jani is committed to eliminating cataracts and improving your eyesight with the latest, most innovative technologies, including premium intraocular lens implants (IOLs).
-Intraocular lenses such as , ReSTOR®, Tecnis, Tecnis Symfony, and Crystalens® replace the natural crystalline lens of the eye typically clouded over by cataract, or as a form of refractive surgery to improve vision.
+Dr. Binoy Jani is a talented eye doctor that is committed to eliminating cataracts and improving your eyesight with the latest, most innovative technologies, including premium intraocular lens implants (IOL).
+Intraocular lenses such as ReSTOR®, Tecnis, Tecnis Symforny, and Crystalens® replace the natural crystalline lens of the eye that is typically clouded over by cataracts.
 The results in vision improvement are usually so great that patients no longer need eyeglasses or contacts.
 Consider premium IOLs to restore the quality eyesight you had when you were younger, as well as your quality of life.

 IOL (INTRAOCULAR LENS) PROCEDURE – NO STITCH

 Typically used for the treatment of cataracts, the procedure involves an insertion of an IOL under local anesthesia with the patient awake and very comfortable throughout the operation.
 The use of a flexible IOL enables the lens to be rolled for insertion into the capsule through a very small incision, thus avoiding the need for stitches.
 The procedure usually takes less than 20 minutes, with a recovery period about 2–3 weeks.
 For several months after the procedure, patients will need to visit with Dr. Jani or their eye care provider to monitor the implants.